 An email address was created for Homer Simpson

-During 14th series of The Simpsons, Homer Simpson revealed his email address to be firstname.lastname@example.org.
-One of the Simpson’s writers back in 2003, Matt Selman registered and monitored the account for a while.
+During the 14th series of The Simpsons, Homer Simpson revealed his email address to be firstname.lastname@example.org.
+One of The Simpson’s writers back in 2003, Matt Selman registered and monitored the account for a while.
 Naturally, viewers tested the email address to find that it did in fact exist.
 At first, Matt Selman tried to respond to each email taking on the character of Homer.
 As you can imagine, the number of emails Homer received became too much for him to handle.
 At one point, the email account was hacked and malware was sent as an automatic reply in disguise of a Simpson’s movie.
 You can still send an email to Homer Simpson today; you are unlikely to receive a response, although it is rumored that he will occasionally check and reply to a few with “D’oh“.

 Finally… people became emailaholics 😢